ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 > In this blogpost, we will discuss how to use it to secure web applications.
 > More specifically an Angular single-page application (SPA) which makes calls to a Spring Boot backend.

-## Intro
+## What This Article is About

-In this blogpost, we'll' cover how OAuth2 and Open ID Connect (OIDC) can help us to secure an API and provide a login mechanism for a single-page application (SPA) with Azure AD.
+We'll cover how OAuth2 and Open ID Connect (OIDC) can help us to secure an API and provide a login mechanism for a single-page application (SPA) with Azure AD.
-First we will discuss which OAuth flow we need and why.
+The documentation I've encountered to set things up was inconsistent at best, which is why we'll first discuss which OAuth flow we need and why.
-Then we will configure Azure AD and the applications to make everything work.
+Then we will configure Azure AD and the applications to make everything work together.
 The example Angular application can be found [here](TODO){:target="_blank" rel="noopener noreferrer"} and the Spring Boot application can be found [here](TODO){:target="_blank" rel="noopener noreferrer"}.

 ## Finding the perfect OAuth flow for your needs

-Before starting out with Azure AD and how to use it for authentication and authorization for your apps, it's important to think about the OAuth setup that you want.
+Before diving into Azure AD and how to use it for authentication and authorization of your apps, it's important to think about the OAuth setup that you want.
-Do you want your SPA to be the OAuth client or should the Spring Boot backend fulfill that role?
+Do you want your SPA to be the OAuth Client or should the Spring Boot backend fulfill that role?
+If you don't know what an OAuth Client is, don't worry, here's a small introduction.

 ## Basic Terminology

 This is something I've seen many people get confused about.
-Let's quickly go over some basic, minimalistic, terminology:
+Let's quickly go over some basic, minimalistic, OAuth terminology:

 <dl>
     <dt>Resource Owner</dt>